CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 At run-time, more detailed IO settings are available.  ``restart_format`` and ``history_format`` namelist options specify the method and format further.
 Valid options are listed in :ref:`formats`.
-These format specify the format of new files created by CICE.
+These options specify the format of new files created by CICE.
 Existing files can be read in any format as long as it's consistent with ``ICE_IOTYPE`` defined.
 Note that with ``ICE_IOTYPE = binary``, the format name is actually ignored.
 The CICE netCDF output contains a global metadata attribute, ``io_flavor``,